saadfarooq-alt/GRT-Route/README.md

 ## Notes

 FIX FIREBASE REBASE ISSUE
+CREATE SO IF IT SENSE YOU ARE NOT ON THE BUS OR NEAR THE AREA THAT YOU CANNOT SUBMIT A REQUEST TO AVOID OVERFLOW
 - No login or accounts planned
 - No personal data would be collected
 - Requests would be anonymous